Gr3atWh173/cleanbay/README.md

 Categories are mapped like so:
 ```
-0 => ALL: Everything under the sun
+"all" or "*" => ALL: Everything under the sun
-1 => GENERAL: Plugins that track everything
+"general"    => GENERAL: Plugins that track everything
-2 => CINEMA: Plugins that track movies
+"cinema"     => CINEMA: Plugins that track movies
-3 => TV: Plugins that track shows on TV, OTT or anything that's not a movie
+"tv"         => TV: Plugins that track shows on TV, OTT or anything that's not a movie
-4 => SOFTWARE: Plugins that track software excluding games
+"software"   => SOFTWARE: Plugins that track software excluding games
 ```
 ---